As a business owner, the last thing you want to do is to learn the hard way that you have broken the law.

 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

-The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress site.
-Your legal pages can be installed and set up on your site in one minute or less and the license allows you to install and use the plugin on all of your sites (even sites that you decide to sell).
+The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress powered site.
+You can have legal pages installed and set up on your site in less than one minute and the license allows you to install and use this plugin on all of your sites (even sites that you decide to sell).

 More information:

-If using the services of lawyers to create your online legal documentation is currently out of your budget, consider implementing at least some basic form of legal protection on your site until you can afford to hire a legal expert.
+If using the services of lawyers to create your online legal documentation is currently out of your budget, consider implementing at least some basic form of legal protection on your website until you can afford professional assistance from a legal expert.

 We want your business to be legally safe!

-Download the Legal Pages Generator tool below (for FREE!), or use one of the better solutions we discuss in this article, such as using legal documentation, or a WordPress legal pages plugin as described in the section below.
+Download the Legal Pages Generator software below (it’s FREE!), or consider choosing one of the better solutions we discuss in this article, such as using legal page templates, or a WordPress legal pages plugin - see section below.

 (Legal Pages Generator Software)

-Legal Pages Generator Software allows you to easily generate essential legal documents for your website including Terms of Service, Privacy Statement, Copyright Notice, Website Disclaimer and Earnings Disclaimer.
+Legal Pages Generator Software quickly generates necessary legal documents for your website including ToS, Privacy Statement, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.

 Being non-compliant puts you at risk of suffering both financial losses and the loss of your reputation.
 Why risk your money and reputation, when you can protect yourself so inexpensively?

-Legal Disclaimer: Once again, please note that we are not lawyers and we offer no legal advice.
-You must do your own due diligence and consult legal experts to ensure that your website fully complies with all legal requirements wherever your business is based.
+Legal Disclaimer: Once again, please note that we are not lawyers and we cannot offer legal advice.
+Do your own due diligence and consult legal experts about the best way to ensure that your website fully complies with the law concerning your specific business.

-Below is a useful list of additional sites we suggest you visit to better understand what your website may require to comply and meet legal requirements and guidelines:
+Below is a time-saving list of additional sites we recommend you visit to help you better understand what may be required of your site to comply and meet legal obligations:

 - FTC Advertising And Marketing On The Internet